Lindsay Collins: 2020

 Collins played 19 games for the club in the 2020 NRL season.
 The club fell short of a third straight premiership losing to Canberra in the elimination final.

 Collins's form at the Sydney Roosters was rewarded with an Origin debut for Queensland, where Collins played all 3 games off the bench in a series where Queensland won 2-1.

 2021

 In round 8 of the 2021 NRL season, Collins was taken from the field in the Sydney Roosters 38-4 victory over Newcastle with a suspected ACL injury.

 2022

 Collins made 16 appearances for the Sydney Roosters in the 2022 NRL season as the club finished sixth on the table.
 Collins did not play in the clubs elimination final loss to South Sydney.

-In October he was named in the Australia squad for the 2021 Rugby League World Cup.
+In October, he was named in the Australia squad for the 2021 Rugby League World Cup and played three games during the tournament.

+2023

+On 22 May, Collins was selected by Queensland for all three games of the 2023 State of Origin series, winning man of the match for Queensland's series-deciding game 2 victory.

+Collins played 25 matches for the Sydney Roosters in the 2023 NRL season as the club finished 7th on the table and qualified for the finals.
+Collins played in both of the clubs finals games as they were eliminated in the second week against Melbourne.
+Collins was named Sydney's player of the year on 20 September, winning the Jack Gibson medal.

+Collins was selected in the Australian side for the 2023 Pacific Championships, and scored his first career double in the Kangaroos' win over New Zealand on 28 October.

+2024

+Collins was named in the front row for Queensland ahead of game one in the 2024 State of Origin series.

+Collins played 23 games for the Sydney Roosters in the 2024 NRL season as they finished third and qualified for the finals.
+Collins played in the clubs preliminary final loss against Melbourne.

+2025

+In May, Collins was selected by Queensland for the 2025 State of Origin series.
+He played in all three games for Queensland as they upset New South Wales 2-1 to win the series.

+Collins played 16 games for the Sydney Roosters in the 2025 NRL season as the club finished 8th on the table and qualified for the finals.
+Collins played in the clubs elimination final loss against Cronulla.